-Herculaneum (Italian: Ercolano) is located close to volcano Vesuvius.
+Herculaneum (Italian: Ercolano) is located close to the volcano Vesuvius.
 It was an ancient Roman town destroyed by volcanic pyroclastic flows in 79 AD.
 Herculaneum was buried along with Pompeii, Stabiae, Oplontis and Boscoreale.
-After an excavations you can visit its ruins in the commune of Ercolano, Campania, Italy.
+After excavations you can visit the ruins in the commune of Ercolano, Campania, Italy.
 However, only 30% of Herculaneum is excavated.

 Which excavation site is the most interesting and beautiful to visit?

 This question cannot be answered as a whole, because the atmosphere of the two excavations is different.
 While the small town Herculaneum invites you to experience the everyday life of the inhabitants, the larger Pompeii impresses with a completely preserved city structure with temples, theaters, spas and brothels.

 While ashes were raining in Pompeii, 400 to 500 degrees of boiling lava poured substantially in Herculaneum which carbonized organic material.
 Due to this charred wood furniture, peas food, grains and even papyrus with numerous names of the inhabitants of the town were found in Herculaneum.
 All these are important references to eating habits, living conditions and social structures of the Romans.
 Such testimonies are largely lacking in Pompeii.

 In contrast to Pompeii, where casts resembling the body features of the victims, the shapes of corpses in Herculaneum could not be preserved due to the rapid vaporization and replacement of the flesh of the victims by the hot ash (ca. 500 °C).
 But visitors can see skeletons here.
 On the whole, 55 skeletons (30 adult males, 13 adult females and 12 children) were found in the town.